louiz/biboumi/INSTALL.rst

 sqlite3_
 or
 libpq_
- Provides a way to store various options in a database.
+ Provides a way to store various options and messages archives in a database.
 Each user of the gateway can store their own values (for example their prefered port, or their IRC password).
 Without this dependency, many interesting features are missing.

 libidn_ (optional, but recommended)
  Provides the stringprep functionality.
 Without it, JIDs for IRC users are